Monday, June 17, 2024

 suppose s_xxs: sorted(node(x,xs'))

-suffices sorted(insert(node(x,xs'),y))
+suffices sorted(insert(node(x,xs'),y)) by .

-switch y ≤ x {
+switch y ≤ x for insert {

 case true suppose yx_true {

-suffices sorted(node(y,node(x,xs')))
+suffices sorted(node(y,node(x,xs'))) by .

 }